nagababu8833/Azure-Full-Course/Class-1/README.md

 which df
 ```

-### find The `who` command in Unix-like systems is used to display a list of users currently logged into the system.
+### `who` command in Unix-like systems is used to display a list of users currently logged into the system.

 ```
 who